Understanding how working capital can cushion your operation during a volatile economy.

 Agriculture was recently declared a critical infrastructure by the U.S. Department of Homeland Security with $49 billion of the $2 trillion relief package going towards helping the food and agriculture industries weather this storm.
 Even with government assistance, farmers and ranchers are facing numerous obstacles to overcome in order to keep their operation running and profitable.
 The silver lining in the current economic state provides operators the opportunities to lower their total expenses, refinance, and consolidate their existing debt, as well as receive the working capital and cash they need to continue to work their operation.

-“Cash is king right now.
-This is a good time to talk to lenders about lines of credit,” stated Brian Philpot, AgAmerica’s CEO.
+“Cash is king right now,” stated Brian Philpot, AgAmerica’s CEO.
 “Look at your balance sheet and if you don’t have what you feel like’s enough potential working capital, talk to your lender about your line of credit.
 “Think ahead rather than wait until the last minute and hope,” Philpot said.
 “Plan for it, right now.
 Farmers have to have cash on hand and available credit to weather the storm and get crops in the ground on time.”